GDPR Privacy Notice

 We may update this notice from time to time.
 Any changes will become effective upon posting of the revised notice.

-Please note: Nothing in this Notice is intended by us to waive sovereign immunity or any other defenses or immunities afforded by any or all U.S. federal law, Utah state law, and EU law.
+Please note: Nothing in this Notice is intended by us to waive sovereign immunity or any other defenses or immunities afforded by any or all U.S. federal law, Utah state law, and EEA law.